wisedux/expand_aliases/README.md

 This doesn't explicitly support all alias features, such as pipes.
 If you have any leaves that aren't email addresses or paths, it will call it "WEIRD" but will probably work anyway.

+This script does not attempt to use SMTP `expn` or `vrfy` commands.
+If you want to try that, use the [expn](https://linux.die.net/man/1/expn) command.
+Beware, it can be noisy for the postmaster.

 ## Usage